gdhar67/Quiz/README.md

 - The User can also submit a Question By clicking On **Submit Question** button provided in the DashBoard.
 - It Redirects the User to a Page where the user is able submit a Question and Answer for the same.
 - After submitting the Question a message is displayed telling the User that the post was successfully submitted or not.
+- The User can view the previously submitted Questions By clicking On **View Your Questions** button provided in the DashBoard.
+- It Redirects the User to a Page where the user is able see the Questions and their Answer, and allows the User to make changes in the post by clicking on **Edit This Post**.
 - A **Home** button is provided so that the User can go back to DashBoard after submitting the Question
-- In both the Pages, A **Logout** button is also provided, So that the User can Logout at instant.
+- In all the Pages except HomePage, A **Logout** button is provided, So that the User can Logout at any instant.

 -----------------------------------------------------------------------------------